The Very Best of Australia itinerary

 Day 2 – Singapore, 2 nights

 All flights to Singapore will travel via Dubai.
-Arrive into the wonderful city of Singapore and transfer to the four star Furama Riverfront Hotel, situated in an enviable position close to the banks of the Singapore River.
+Arrive into the wonderful city of Singapore and transfer to either the four star Furama Riverfront Hotel or Copthorne Kings Hotel (if departing after 1st September 2018), situated in an enviable position close to the banks of the Singapore River.

 In-flight meals and drinks included